Trump supporters across the nation gather for 'March 4 Trump'

-Groups of hundreds of President Trump's supporters in cities from New York City to Austin, Texas, rallied to "March 4 Trump" Saturday, uniting to show that they stand behind his administration and its policies.
+Groups of hundreds of President Trump's supporters rallied in cities across the country Saturday to show they stand behind the new White House and its policies.

+Some of the "March 4 Trump" rallies were met by counter-protesters, and there were clashes between supporters and anti-Trump demonstrators at several events, police said.

+In St. Paul, Minnesota, six were arrested and charged with rioting and disorderly conduct after "50 Anti-Trump protesters started a big fight in our rotunda area," Minnesota State Patrol Lt.
+Tiffani Nielson said.
+About 300 Trump supporters attended the rally before the skirmish broke out, she said.

+In Berkeley, California, punches were thrown and smoke bombs were set off during demonstrations.
+In Olympia, Washington, four people were arrested for assault on a police during a clash between demonstrators, Washington State Patrol Sgt.
+James Prouty said.

-At the forefront of everyone's mind — President Trump's claims that former President Obama ordered his "'wires tapped' in Trump Tower just before the victory."
-On Twitter, Trump lobbed a series of allegations against Obama early Saturday, comparing the charge to Watergate.
+Trump's claims that former President Barack Obama ordered the former real estate mogul's "'wires tapped' in Trump Tower just before the victory" remained at the forefront of some Trump supporters' minds at a rally of several hundred in New York City.

-"Is it legal for a sitting President to be 'wire tapping' a race for president prior to an election?
-Turned down by court earlier.
-A NEW LOW!" he wrote.

-Although a spokesman for Obama issued a statement disputing the president's claims, hundreds of Trump supporters gathered outside Trump Tower in New York, demanding answers.
+A spokesman for Obama called the claim "unequivocally false."
+Hundreds of Trump supporters gathered outside Trump Tower in New York.
 Blaring vuvuzelas and shouting "don't wiretap me bro," many said they are frustrated at the division throughout the country.

 Related: Obama Spokesman Disputes Trump's Wiretapping Claim

-Jovi Vaughn, who helped organize Saturday's rally outside Trump Tower, insisted that he's there to unite the country under the president.
-His message resonated across the country, from Texas and North Carolina to Colorado and Iowa.
-Although the crowds that gathered were smaller than previous anti-Trump protests, the supporters made their voices heard.
+Jovi Vaughn, who helped organize Saturday's rally outside Trump Tower, said he was there to unite the country under the president.
+Although the crowds that gathered at demonstrations across the country were smaller than previous anti-Trump protests, the supporters made their voices heard.

 At the nation's capital, nearly a hundred people stood in the shadow of the Washington Monument to peacefully demonstrate their solidarity with the president.